XspeedPL/DuckBot/README.md

 * `remove` - Removes an user-made command
 * `help` - Displays a list of all available commands
 * `inform` - Sends the specified user a message, which will be delivered once the user comes back online
-* `showchanges` - Switches the option to display old command contents upon change
+* `options` - Used to configure server session options
-* `variable` - Used to manage script-defined variables
+* `var` - Used to manage script-defined variables

 ## Command scripting syntax
 Text contained within a script is outputted exactly as it is, with the exception of a few special characters.